PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 **HTML limitations** Please note that HTML file format has some limits regarding to styling cells, number formatting, ...
-Also, only files using charset UTF-8 are supported.
+Declared charsets compatible with ASCII in range 00-7F, and UTF-8/16 with BOM are supported.

 ### \PhpOffice\PhpSpreadsheet\Reader\Html